Table of Contents

 # Initialize with all agents

 This registers all specified agents, allowing team members to use their preferred tool.
-Slash-command files are installed in user-global agent roots at CLI startup.
+Slash-command files are installed in user-global agent roots at CLI startup; Codex, Vibe, Pi, and Letta command skills are installed project-locally under .agents/skills/.

 Adding Agents Later